blakelead/ga/README.md

 ## configuration

-the parameters of the project can be configured in the `parameters.toml` file.
+project parameters can be adjusted in the `parameters.toml` file.

 ## sources